opencoff/sigtool/README.md

 - generate new key pairs (public key and private key)
 - sign a file
 - verify a file against its signature
+- encrypt a file
+- decrypt a file

 ### Generate Key pair
 To start with, you generate a new key pair (a public key used for